bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Yeah, I was just about to say like what Dusty is referring to, is LN symmetry, previously known as Eltoo, and it has a channel factory benefits and things of that nature.
 I do disagree that APO soft fork is not controversial.
 I think it's actually any soft fork by definition is extremely controversial.
-But Nevertheless, it is very exciting to see if it does come to fruition because it's been in the works for a very long time as in other names as SIGHASH, NOINPUT, many other things like that.
+But Nevertheless, it is very exciting to see if it does come to fruition because it's been in the works for a very long time as in other names as SIGHASH_NOINPUT, many other things like that.
 So I don't know.
 We'll see where that ends up, perhaps.

 NVK: 01:06:16

 I don't know.
-Like I'm partial to CTV and OpVault sort of path there because I really want to see that stuff happen.
+Like I'm partial to CTV and OP_VAULT sort of path there because I really want to see that stuff happen.
 I think you can do some of that stuff with CTV instead of APO.

 Vivek: 01:06:27

-You cannot, you need another soft fork for a check
+You cannot, you need another soft fork for a OP_CHECKSIGFROMSTACK.

-Speaker 2: 01:06:30

-to

-Vivek: 01:06:30

-sig from stack.

 NVK: 01:06:31